Galantamine is currently the only evidence-based and clinically proven lucid dreaming supplement available.

 Galantamine is extracted from the Snowdrop plant (Galanthus nivalis) and the red spider lily (Lycoris radiata).
 The resulting compound is galanthamine hydrobromide.

-Taking 8 mg of galantamine at the proper time may provide a 5.8X greater likelihood of having a lucid dream according to a double blind and placebo controlled study (LaBerge and LaMarca, 2012)
+Taking 4-8mg galantamine at the proper time may provide between 2x – 3x greater likelihood of having a lucid dream according to two placebo-controlled clinical studies (Sparrow, et al. 2018; LaBerge et al., 2018.)

 More generally, galantamine has been shown to promote dreaming sleep.
 Specifically, the compound acts immediately to increase the duration of REM sleep, and the dream state is made more structurally sound (Riemann et al, 1994).

-Retrospective research determined that users of galantamine report that the supplement elongates their dreams, as well as makes the dreams more vivid and with less negative and violent content (Sparrow et al. 2016).
+Retrospective research found that users of galantamine report that the supplement elongates their dreams, as well as makes the dreams more vivid and with less negative and violent content (Sparrow et al. 2016).

 Side Effects and contraindications

 The following medical issues have been documented to be irritated or worsened by the use of galantamine: asthma, lung diseases, epilepsy or history of seizures, heart problems, including slow heartbeat or heart murmur, kidney and/or liver problems, stomach ulcer, and urinary tract problems.
-Do not take galantamine if you have these health conditions.
+Galantamine should not be ingested by individuals who have these health conditions.

 Dosage for Dream Enhancement

 Recommended dosage for dream enhancement is: 4 – 12mg.
 Generally dreamers start with a low dosage as effects are variable.

 Taken orally, the galantamine supplement is active and at full strength within an hour of ingestion.
 The half-life is about 7 hours.

-Take the supplement in the middle of the night to take advantage of the longer REM (dreaming sleep) cycles that occur in the second half of the night.
-Keep in mind, taking the pill immediately before you go to bed can be counter-productive, and may result in unpleasant experiences, including possibly sleep paralysis (harmless, but not fun).
+Those that have taken the supplement in the middle of the night have taken advantage of the longer REM (dreaming sleep) cycles that occurs in the second half of the night.
+Taking the pill immediately before going to bed has been found to be counter-productive, and has been known to be associated with unpleasant sleeping experiences.

 Galantamine should be handled with care and with a healthy respect, just as for all oneirogens, and all mind-altering substances in general.

-The effects of galantamine can be increased if you combine the supplement with some kind of regular meditation or mindfulness practice.
+The effects of galantamine can be increased if combined with middle of the night meditation mindfulness practice (Sparrow et al. 2018).